How will I know if I need to make an estimated payment?

 - The sum of all installment underpayments for the taxable year is $150 or less

 If you do not qualify for an exception, your underpayment computation will be based on 90% of the current year's income tax liability or 100% of your liability for the preceding year, whichever is less.
 The addition to tax is computed on Form 760C (or Form 760F for farmers, fishermen and merchant seamen).

 Joint estimated tax payments

-A husband and wife may file a joint Form 760ES unless:
+A married couple may file a joint Form 760ES unless:

 - They are legally separated or divorced